faceyspacey/respond-framework-docs-old/docs/respond-component-patterns.md

 }
 ```

-This is similar to the ["reset uncontrolled component with a prop"](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#alternative-1-reset-uncontrolled-component-with-an-id-prop) strategy described in the React blog.
+This is similar to the *"reset uncontrolled component with a prop"* strategy described in the React blog article, [You Probably Don't Need Derived State](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#alternative-1-reset-uncontrolled-component-with-an-id-prop).

+The key element to understand is that `getDerivedStateFromProps` is called when outside props *or* external state changes, and therefore we must make explicit aim to figure out whether *just the passed prop is changing.*

+Once we are sure of that, we are allowed to change `state.visible`.

 The benefit of this approach is that `render` will only ever run once, and because of that we consider it more professional.

 > In non-Respond apps, additional rendering eventually has visible effects on performance.
 Animation heavy apps, particularly on React Native, are known for such jank.
-In non-animated apps (which are most common), such bad practices often go unnoticed, which is why so much of the React community lets this stuff fly.
+In non-animated apps (which are most common), such bad practices often go unnoticed, which is why so much of the React community lets this stuff fly. **Not Respond!**

 The additional renders also make apps harder to debug.
 You ever wondered why your `console.logs` were being called more times than expected?
 And as you begin to hunt around your code as if it's a maze, you wonder why important things are being called when they shouldn't be??

-More than likely, you have spent too much of your life in that position.
+More than likely, you have spent too much of your life playing *React Maze Runner*.
 Respond curtails these areas where React is rough around the edges.

 ## 4) `props.key` Strategy